Read-The-Question/rtq-review/src/pages/md/papers/bancrofts-school--11-plus--maths--2018--sample-paper-4.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-How many minutes are there from $11.11$ util $23.23$ on the same day?
+How many minutes are there from $11.11$ until $23.23$ on the same day?

 </div>
 <div class='workings'>